Best homeowners insurance companies in Arizona for 2025

 When you buy home insurance in Arizona, your policy will likely have several standard coverage types like dwelling, personal property and liability.
 Beyond that, you can tailor your coverage to your needs with endorsements and separate policies.
 Arizona homeowners may want to consider adding the following coverage options for greater financial protection:

 - Flood insurance: Flood damage is not covered by standard home insurance policies.
-Often, you will need to purchase a separate flood insurance policy, although a few companies may offer flood coverage as an endorsement.
+Often, you will need to purchase a separate flood insurance policy through the NFIP or private flood insurers, although a few companies may offer flood coverage as an endorsement.
 Because of Arizona’s high risk of flash floods, flood insurance may be well worth considering.
 This coverage may be optional, but if you live in a flood zone and have a mortgage, you could also be required to have a flood insurance policy.

 - Water backup coverage: The same sudden, heavy rains that can lead to flash floods can also overwhelm your sewer and drain lines, causing them to back up into your house.
 Water backup coverage is a common endorsement and is designed to pay for the damages caused by water backing up into your home.